 Length / Dimensions

 Small portable cribs for babies are great but a tall baby or infant might not fit.
-If your child is tall, don’t mind the age restriction so much but look at the dimensions and make sure to choose a large portable crib for toddler use.
+If your child is tall, don’t mind the age restriction so much but look at the portable crib dimensions and make sure to choose a large portable crib for toddler use.
 Before going traveling, always check if your child still fits comfortably in the travel crib you have.
 I swear sometimes our son seems to grow overnight!
-Both the Phil & Ted’s Travel Crib (45″ long) and the KidCo PeaPod Plus (52″ long) are suitable for taller and older kids.
-Both rest on the floor and have no weight limit.
+If you’re looking for the best travel crib for a tall toddler, try the Phil & Teds Travel Crib (45″ long), the Joovy Gloo Large (51.5″ long) or the KidCo PeaPod Plus (52″ long).
+All three are suitable for taller and older kids as they rest on the floor and have no weight limit.

 If you want your child to have a safe sleeping space while traveling but think that s/he has outgrown the travel crib, it’s time to start looking at the best toddler travel bed options, such as a toddler travel cot.
 You can read all about the different kinds of toddler travel beds we recommend here.

 This will vary from crib to crib.
 For example, cribs like the Lotus portable crib that have the mattress directly on the ground do not have a weight limit.
-However, cribs like the Graco Travel Crib have a limit of 35 pounds, since the mattress is lifted.
-Always double check the particular crib you are considering if that is a concern for you.
+However, travel baby cribs like the Graco Travel Crib have a limit of 35 pounds, since the mattress is lifted.
+Always double-check the particular crib you are considering if that is a concern for you.

 Co-sleeping is such an easy thing to do when traveling and it means one less piece of gear to lug around.
 However, not every family is comfortable doing this (always know the best and safest co-sleeping practices!) or some kids simply just sleep better in their own space.